emqx/cloud-docs/en_US/api/client.md

 }
 ```

-## Kick off Client
+## Kick a Client

 ### URI

 DELETE /clients/{clientid}
-Kick off the specified client.
+Kick a specified client off.
 Note that kicking the client terminates the connection and the session.

 Parameter: